Wall Panelling Cost

 Shaker style panelling is very popular and can be made from either wood or MDF.
 The design uses a grid of squares which can cover a whole wall or just part of it.

-This style is popular because it’s easy to install and is a cost-effective way to refurbish a room.
-It works in both period and new-build properties and can be painted in any colour you like.
-Unless you’re going with oak panels though, they do need to be painted.
+This style is popular because it's easy to install and is a cost-effective way to refurbish a room.
+It works in both period and new-build properties and can be painted any colour.
+Shaker panels are available as wall panel kits or as bespoke wall panels made to measure — kits are more affordable, while bespoke options give a more precise fit in rooms with non-standard dimensions.
+Unless you're using oak panels, they'll need to be painted after installation.

 Decorative Moulding

 Adding panels made with decorative moulding is a quick and easy way to give your walls a period-style makeover.
-Mouldings can be used to create square or rectangle panels, so they fit any size of wall.
-It requires minimal materials to install this type of panelling, so it’s good for people on a tight budget.
-It works best in period properties but can be painted any colour.
+Mouldings can be used to create square or rectangular panels to fit any size of wall.
+It requires minimal materials, so it's a good option for tighter budgets.
+For rooms with unusual dimensions, bespoke wall panels made to measure are also available, giving a cleaner fit than standard off-the-shelf options.
+This style works best in period properties but can be painted any colour.

 Tongue & Groove Panelling